rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 ## 5.3 How focus should change

 It's worth noting that my analysis here is highly speculative.
+Specifically, imagine everything in this section is prefixed with 'I speculatively think'.

+_(TODO: should I literally just prefix many sentences with 'I speculatively think'?
+Feels a bit silly but maybe avoids missing mood type issues.)_

+There are a large number of issues or factors which are difficult to model when reasoning strategically about the focuses of the community (at least without spending much more time).
 It's somewhat difficult for me to model how aligned individuals working in technical AI safety are distributed.
 So maybe claiming there should be less focus on a specific topic is basically irrelevant because individuals working on this topic care about something other than existential risk or have very different empirical views.
 Similarly, I don't have a good model of how much effort is going into various topics or the difficultly of various topics.
 Perhaps loads of people are spending lots of time working on interpretability work, but there doesn't appear to be much work here merely because the topic is so challenging.
 I also don't have a good model of the skills of aligned individuals.
 It's possible that shifting focuses in the way I recommend would result in people working in domains for which they have less skill or aptitude which could make shifting net harmful.
 As such, individuals, teams, and organizations should take their comparative advantage into account: increased comparative advantage in the current topic should push against changing focuses.
 Despite all of these issues, I still think this analysis is worthwhile.
+If this proves to be decently helpful, I might spend more time doing a more detailed analysis later.

-I think the important work lies on instilling deontological properties, understanding the cognition likely to result from various training methods/environments and building techniques for transparency and interpretability, particularly of cognition.
-Its worth noting that developing architectures...
+As stated earlier, the community is spending too little time working on the hard problem of AI cognition.
+This includes instilling deontological properties, understanding the decision making likely to result from various training methods/environments, and building techniques for transparency and interpretability, particularly of decision making itself.
+It's worth noting that developing architectures which make understanding cognition easier could also be very useful (for instance, architectures which use factored cognition).

-Overall: change from make model do X to gain insight into what sorts of changes in cognition occur when making model do X.
+Overall, focus should shift (at the margin) from making models have behavior X to gaining insight into what sorts of changes in cognition occur when making models do X.

+In addition the [Redwood Research project][languageinjury] mentioned earlier, here are some examples of endorsed research projects/directions which work on the hard problem of AI cognition (perhaps indirectly):

+- [TruthfulQA][truthfulqa] and other work on truthfulness (this would depend on the exact work of course, merely improving on benchmarks doesn't imply progress in understanding)
+- [Visible Thoughts][visiblethoughts]
+- [Understanding RL Vision][rlvision]

+_(TODO: more examples?)_

 I think effort should be reallocated away from on crafting reward models for more complex or harder to write utility functions.
 For examples of this type of research, consider [Learning from human preferences][lprefs].
-This includes work on active learning, improving sample efficiency, and other related topics.
-This is based on the understanding that a large amount of research ...
+This includes work on [enhancing human feedback][enhancefeedbackrfp], active learning, improving sample efficiency, and other related topics.
+This is based on the understanding that a large amount of research is being conducted in this area and based on the analysis in [this earlier section](#4.2.2-Getting-utility-closer-to-alignment) of the post.

+I don't think it's worth spending the time going over a bunch more topics in detail (before I know more details about the reaction to this analysis), so I'll just do a quick and dirty overrated/underrated in the style of Tyler Cowen.
+I will probably not mention a bunch of topics in practice.
+If you want me to add a topic or discuss a topic in more details in the comments, I'll probably do so.

 **Overrated:**

--
--
+- Reward modeling/preference learning (discussed above).
+- Multi-agent interaction and agent-human interaction.
+This seems like a capability which will be developed by default in slow takeoff and which we don't need in fast takeoff.

-- **Underrated:**
+**Underrated:**

+- Trying to understand why and how deep learning learns and generalizes.
+I'm sceptical of mathematically rigorous approaches working, but I'd love to be proven wrong.
+I'm also somewhat concerned about enhancing capabilities, but I (weakly) think understanding asymmetrically benefits alignment.
+- [Interpretability][interprfp], particularly focused on decision making.
+This is probably only slightly underrated, but I don't see much work in this space.

+**Around correctly rated:**

+- Trying to predict potential issues with various approaches to alignment.
--
+- Forecasting more generally.
-- **Higher uncertainty but could be good:**

--
+- Factored cognition.
--
+- [Truthfulness/honesty][honestrfp].

-Overall,
+_(TODO: more ratings?)_

 # 6 Alignment difficulty

-# A. Authors Note

-_(TODO: maybe move these views elsewhere?)_
+After conditioning on timelines, takeoff, and AI emerging from deep learning (or very similar), I think that many of the key cruxes of alignment difficulty are related to the hard problem of AI cognition.
+Specifically, will we actually develop good understanding of AI cognition?
+Even if understanding is poor, how difficult is instilling desired deontological properties and inner alignment more generally?
+How will this difficulty depend on the intelligence of agents?

-Over the course of writing this post, I have noticed my views on the difficulty of alignment have shifted to be closer to that of Eliezer Yudkowsky.
-Perhaps this is an example of a general phenomenon: first principles contemplation of consequentialism, agency and intelligence leads to Yudkowskization (similar to [carcinization][carcinization]).
+Over the course of writing this post, I have noticed my views on the difficulty of alignment have shifted to be closer to my model of the view of Eliezer Yudkowsky.
+Specifically, my views have shifted considerably toward thinking that alignment is more difficult due to high levels of difficulty in instilling deontological properties, particularly in more intelligent agents.
+Perhaps this is an example of a general phenomenon: first principles contemplation of consequentialism, agency, and intelligence leads to Yudkowskization (similar to [carcinization][carcinization]).

 [miriconv]: https://www.lesswrong.com/s/n945eovrA3oDueqtq